 EntertainmentCelebrities Azealia Banks insults flight attendant with gay slur during airplane incident, video shows Rapper Azealia Banks, pictured here performing at the 2013 Governors Ball NYC Music Festival, was recently filmed yelling a homophobic slur during a scuffle on an airplane -- a video TMZ posted online Tuesday, Sept.
 22, 2015.
 Photo Credit: Getty Images By FRANK LOVECE.
 Special to Newsday Updated September 22, 2015 4:22 PM Print Share fbShare Tweet gShare Email Rapper Azealia Banks, who has often been criticized for her use of a gay slur, did so again Monday night in a camera-phone video of her insulting a flight attendant.
 Posted Tuesday on TMZ.com, the video shows Banks, 24, screaming repeatedly at a fellow disembarking airplane passenger about wanting to get her bag to leave.
 When a male flight attendant approaches, she can be seen waving her hand in his face.
 As other passengers obscure the camera lens, Banks is heard yelling a homophobic slur.
 Following the video going public, Banks posted and removed a tweet reading, "OK so I get hit in the face by a man and no one cares.
 They only hear what I called the man who was blocking my exit," reported Zap2it.com.
 TMZ.com said Banks was on a Delta flight from New York to Los Angeles, sitting in seat 6A, and could not get past a French couple in the third row collecting their luggage from an overhead bin in order to deplane.
 The site said that, according to eyewitnesses, the man in the couple put his hand out but did not hit Banks, and that Banks spit at the man, punched him and clawed at his shirt.
 After this, TMZ said, the video begins.
 By FRANK LOVECE.
-Special to Newsday Share on Facebook Share on Twitter Comments Comments section is temporarily on hold.
-Here’s why.
+Special to Newsday Share on Facebook Share on Twitter Comments We're revamping our Comments section.
+Learn more and share your input.